 Hologic fetal fibronectin cassettes

-The disruption is due to a quality control issue with the raw material used to make the cassettes and this is temporarily disrupting their manufacture and supply.
-Hologic estimates recovery for this product to be end of June 2023.
+This ongoing disruption is due to a quality control issue with the raw material used to make the cassettes and this is continuing to disrupt their manufacture and supply.

 We are recommending the below adjustments to clinical practice based on a number of assumptions for women presenting with threatened preterm labour.
 These adjustments are supported by both the in-utero transfer and optimisation of the preterm infant (provision of antenatal corticosteroids).
 An alternative product is available to support these clinical adjustments.